Bachelor of Songwriting & Music ProductionSHOWCASE YOUR VOICE IN THE MUSIC INDUSTRY

 Whilst still classified as a full-time study load, you will complete course units over a 3 year period (9 trimesters).

 If you want to take a little longer, that’s ok too.
 We’ll help you work out the best study load to suit your needs.

 Note: Part-time is not available for international students.

 BACHELOR OF SONGWRITING & MUSIC PRODUCTION

-Your growth and development will be assessed through the completion of industry-based projects, not theoretically based essays.
-This will help you build up a body of work and portfolio to share with potential employers or your first client.
+Your growth and development as a creative practitioner will be assessed through the completion of industry-based projects.
+This will ultimately help you build up a body of work and portfolio to share with potential employers or your first client.

 In preparation for an industry that commands agility and adaptability, you’ll cut your creative teeth on projects with your course peers.
 As your skills develop and you work on more dynamic projects, you’ll apply your capabilities to cross-discipline projects in audio, film, games and animation.
 By the end of your course, you could be collaborating with fellow students across all SAE disciplines.

 Ultimately, this is all about a qualification that will expand your career.
 There is work placement as part of your course, to provide practical experience and help build your network.
 We’ll also equip you with employability skills, giving you professional strategies in communication and self-promotion.

 With a Bachelor of Songwriting & Music Production, you’ll be ready for cutting-edge industry roles using modern creative business concepts and strategies.
 Career options include Studio Composer, Music Producer, or Composer in film, live music, broadcast media, and games development.